belmasine/writtengames-symfony/README.md

 currently in use by another account (the use case here would be to merge an account that was created in error into the account they want to keep using), an event is fired which you can catch and react to (e.g. for assigning the merging user account to existing data of the merged account).

-The ID of that event is `security.user_accounts_merged`.
+The ID of that event is `security.user_accounts_merged`, and it's got two methods to retrieve the User objects involved in the merge: `getMergedUser()` and `getMergingUser()` - the latter referring to the account that the user intends to keep.